-New Training Program Another Step in the Right Direction for Damage Prevention Efforts12 Jan 2016, Posted in Blog Posts, Blog Posts
+New Training Program Another Step in the Right Direction for Damage Prevention Efforts12 Jan 2016, Posted in All Posts, Blog Posts

 Reducing, and eventually eliminating, instances of excavation damage should be the underlying goal of every Damage Prevention program.
 There are a number of parties involved in every excavation project – facility owners and operators, locate companies, One Call centers, and excavators.
 Plus, there are multiple governmental bodies and industry groups who set rules and best practices that contribute to any given Damage Prevention program.

 In order to build the strongest possible program, each government body, i.e. each state and the federal government must set firm rules and strictly enforce them.
 However, it is equally important that industry – those people on the ground with the most hands on experience – continues to set and improve standards and best practices providing guidance on what it takes to do the job correctly.
 At the end of 2015, one industry group, the National Utility Locating Contractors Association (NULCA), did exactly that.